 Manufacturers make grease interceptors from various materials, but precast concrete models offer distinct advantages.

-Most municipalities mandate a reliable exterior grease interceptors for commercial food facilities.
+- Most municipalities mandate a reliable exterior grease interceptor for commercial food facilities.

 Concrete Grease Interceptors Help Businesses Comply

 Grease interceptors are required in most cities in Washington and Oregon to prevent FOG from causing problems to municipal sewer systems.

 Building codes around Vancouver and Portland specify that some types of commercial buildings must install a grease interceptor to treat FOG before it enters a sewer.
 If you own a restaurant in the metro area, regulations may also state that you should empty the device according to a preset schedule.

 Inspectors in Vancouver, Portland, and other municipalities inspect commercial grease interceptors or traps.
 Your restaurant needs a device that complies with codes and prevents FOG discharge into the sewer.
 Columbia Precast can build your grease interceptor to exact specifications of your business to keep you in compliance.